 Ierlint Spelling Variations

 Translation in medieval times was an undeveloped science and was often carried out without due care.
 For this reason, many early Scottish names appeared radically altered when written in English.
 The spelling variations of Ierlint include Ireland, Ierland and others.

 Early Notables of the Ierlint family (pre 1700)

-, executed for participating in the alleged but fabricated...
-Another 30 words (2 lines of text) are included under the topic Early Ierlint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 151 words (11 lines of text) are included under the topic Early Ierlint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ierlint family to Ireland

 Some of the Ierlint family moved to Ireland, but this topic is not covered in this excerpt.